 Ancestral Bodies

-Image Still from Ancestral Bodies, digital film, 8 minutes, 2024
+Image Still from Ancestral Bodies, digital film, 8 minutes, 2025

 The historical tension between Germans and Poles still exists to this day, evidenced in the lack of upkeep or care for the other group's ancestral remains, as well as residual fears from Polish families that Baltic Germans will try to reclaim their former family homes.

-My family is Polish, Ukrainian, and German.
+My family is Polish, Kashubian, Lithuanian, Ukrainian, Avar, Scandinavian and East German.
 Steinforth, My family's small ancestral village since 1600, currently lies dormant underground, the aftermath of the Russian invasion in February of 1945.
 We located the village using Lidar map technology, which detects any abnormalities or changes in topography.
 The perfect indentation of streets and the outlines of the foundations of buildings mirror the historical street maps of Steinforth.
 They are striking, appearing as though they have been covered in snow.
 The site is located in the Borne Sulinowo district- a historical military area dating back to Kaiser Wilhelm.
-My Aunt recalled hearing the soldiers during shooting practice while herding geese as a young child.
+My Aunt Margaret recalled hearing the soldiers during shooting practice while herding geese as a young child.

 Screenings: